-Any member of the Goucher community can nominate all Goucher students who fit the criteria for one of the awards listed below.
-In order to be considered by the Student Leadership Award Selection Committee for one of the leadership awards, one brief letter (one or two paragraphs) of nomination from a member of the Goucher community must be submitted to Stacy Patterson, Associate Director of Student Engagement, by Tuesday, February 19, 2013 at 5 p.m.
+Any member of the Goucher community can nominate Goucher students who fit the criteria for any of the awards listed below.
+To be considered by the Student Leadership Award Selection Committee for one of the leadership awards, one brief letter (one or two paragraphs) of nomination from a member of the Goucher community must be submitted to Stacy Patterson, associate director of student engagement.
 The letter should cite the award for which the student is being nominated, the strengths and leadership qualities of the nominee, one experience during which the nominee exemplified those attributes, and the nominee's commitment to the Goucher Community Principles.
-If you would like to nominate a student but are unsure for which award they are best suited, please submit the letter and the committee will put them in the appropriate category.
+If you would like to nominate a student but are unsure for which award they are best suited, please submit the letter, and the committee will put them in the appropriate category.
 Nominations will be accepted via email as well as campus mail.
-Upon receipt of a nomination, the student will be asked to submit a résumé to Stacy Patterson by Friday, March 1 at 5 p.m.
+Upon receipt of a nomination, the student will be asked to submit a résumé to Stacy Patterson.
 All student nominees are informed that their records of citizenship and GPA will be checked as a part of this process.

 Award Descriptions and Eligibility Requirements

-This prize is awarded annually at the Honors Convocation to a student who, upon the recommendation of the Dean of Students, is considered to have rendered outstanding service to the college community during the year.
-Jane Dummer '59 in honor of Martha Arnold Nichols established this prize in 1976.
+This prize is awarded annually at the Honors Convocation to a student who, upon the recommendation of the dean of students, is considered to have rendered outstanding service to the college community during the year.
+Jane Dummer '59 established this prize in 1976 in honor of Martha Arnold Nichols.

 This prize is awarded annually to a student who is enrolled in the undergraduate program at Goucher College and who has demonstrated, through word and deed, leadership in combating prejudice and fostering good relations between groups and individuals with the college community or community at large.
 The purpose of the award is to recognize leadership in community service and to encourage other students to emulate the recipient.
 The recipient shall display an understanding of and sensitivity and respect for the special ethnic, racial, and religious diversity of our society and the uniqueness of individuals.